 Scope of Work

-The DC HEaRT project’s partners in India are the Narottam Lalbhai Rural Development Fund, Indian Institute of Technology Madras (IIT Madras), and Ahmedabad University.
+The DC HEaRT project’s partners in India are the Narottam Lalbhai Rural Development Fund, Indian Institute of Technology Madras (IIT Madras), Ahmedabad University and Apollo Telemedicine Networking Foundation.
 In addition to the Beall Family Foundation, financing for the project is available through the Narottam Lalbhai Rural Development Fund — a foundation created by Arvind Limited, one of India’s large textile manufacturers — who will work with Ahmedabad University to manage the implementation of the microgrid and associated projects, while IIT Madras will provide technical expertise on the design and operation of the microgrid.

 With our partners, we have identified Gujarat, India as our first international location for our DC HEaRT demonstration projects.
 In Gujarat, we would like to assist 7 villages, which consist of 215 households and a total of 1,216 people.
 The villages involved are Mama Pipala, Paliyabiya, Moti Govindi, Tebadi, Patadiya, Hingatiya Jagir, and Tuvar.
 In Phase 1 of this project, we will be focusing on 2 villages, which amounts to 51 households and 278 people.
 Our main goals in these villages are to supply the following: